MikeHopley/ftl-ships-strategy/index.md

 Try crew kills when safe.
 Use the Heavy Laser as a shield-breaker, so you can ion O2.
 This is one reason not to delay shields-4 too long.

 Drone Reactor Booster has little effect and can be sold immediately.
 Consider buying crew; and until you get more crew, try to keep the AP drone and one repair drone.
 AP drone sells for 17, repair drones for 15 each, and DRB for 25.
 Heavy Ion sells for 22.
-This gives a total of **94 scrap** in sellable items (excluding Heavy Laser), so it's also reasonable to visit a store on your first jump.
+This gives a total of **94 scrap** in sellable items (excluding Heavy Laser), so it’s also reasonable to visit a store on your first jump.

 Note that enemy boarders will stay in an airless room, provided they are already fighting your "crew".
 Try to time your venting so that the AP drone arrives shortly before the air leaves.

-Heal your AP drone between fights, even though it's tedious.
+Heal your AP drone between fights, even though it’s tedious.
 [Park repair drones](https://www.reddit.com/r/ftlgame/comments/8mxqw5/depower_a_repair_drone_to_park_it_in_a_system/) for quicker repairs and to prevent boarders trashing them.
 Note that having even one extra crew helps you [control repair drones](https://www.reddit.com/r/ftlgame/comments/7wvjed/controlling_system_repair_drones/).

 &hellip;and I lied.
-It is [technically possible](https://www.reddit.com/r/ftlgame/comments/6eoqw6/impossible_to_get_through_2_bubbles_with_the/) to kill two-shield enemies with your starting weapons, if you're utterly desperate.
+It is [technically possible](https://www.reddit.com/r/ftlgame/comments/6eoqw6/impossible_to_get_through_2_bubbles_with_the/) to kill two-shield enemies with your starting weapons, if you’re utterly desperate.

 ### Balance Mod